niko-dunixi/check-payday/README.md

 days_left="${?}"
 if [ "${days_left}" -eq 0 ]; then
   echo "It is indeed PAYDAY!"
-  echo "Time to use automation to move money into savings, pay bills, and use AI to gamble (EG: buy bitcoin/nasdaq)." else echo "We have ${days_left} days(s) until payday.
+  echo "Time to use automation to move money to:" echo "- Improve Savings" echo "- Paying Bills" echo "- AI to gamble (EG: buy bitcoin/nasdaq/horse-races)." else echo "We have ${days_left} days(s) until payday.
 Let's stop execution here." exit 1